a2thelee/friday-drinks-capstone/README.md

 ## Main Features

 1. Smooth user interface for login/sign up flow and coctail viewing using Modals
-2. Share your favorite cocktail recipes and images with others
+2. Cocktail creation featuring a list of over 500 ingredients and user image uploads using AWS!
+3. Users can "favorite" cocktails in order to save them for easier lookup!
-3. Filtered search for drinks by name using Redux State Management
+4. Filtered search for drinks by name using Redux Library!
-4. User created cocktails are saved on a profile page, making them easier to find later! (favorites coming soon!)
+5. User profile page to store user-created and favorite cocktails!

 ## Screen Views